 Independent research projects: Please follow this link: https://forms.gle/5TJKof5J58SWQETv5.
 Students with strong electrical engineering/CS backgrounds are particularly welcome.
 Qian checks the Google forms at least every 2 weeks and reads ALL the applications.

-- *** ROP113: Develop a closed-loop virtual reality (VR) system to provide a naturalistic and interactive environment for head-fixed juvenile zebrafish (*** New 2025/2026).
+- *** ROP113: Develop a closed-loop virtual reality (VR) system to provide a naturalistic and interactive environment for head-fixed juvenile zebrafish (*** New 2025/2026, deadline May 19, for A&S students).

 - CSB497/498 or BCB330/430: we should plan for course projects.
 Please apply in advance and experience the lab before the course project.